ying-teaching/python/0-installation-setup/git-and-github.md

 ![commit](images/commit.png)

+The changes are commited to the local repository in your computer.
+Actually they are in the `.git` folder.

 ### 2.5 Push to GitHub

-Then you should push local changes to your GitHub repository to have a safe stroage in cloud.
+You should push local changes to your GitHub repository frequently to have a safe stroage in cloud.
 There are two ways you can do it.

 ![push](images/push.png)

-As show in the above picture, you can use the push menu icon or you can click the sync icon at the bottom status bar.
+As show in the above picture

+- you can use the push menu icon or
+- you can click the sync icon at the bottom status bar

+The sync icon is prefered because it only needs one click.
 There are two numbers and two arrows next to the sync icon: the number on the left of an up arrow shows how many commits in the GitHub that are not pulled down; the number on the left of the up arrow shows the number of commits not pushed up to GitHub.

 ## 3 Resources